ajay-adithya/webchat/README.md

 # webchat

+A simple real time chat application using node.js and socket.io library deployed on heroku.
+Gravatar library is used to provide default avatars for users based on the email address.
+A private chat room which allows two people to communicat in real time.

 Deployment instructions in Heroku
  1)Donwload heroku CLI
  2)push all the local code to github, use .gitignore file to ignore node_modules directory